tedee-com/tedee-lock-ble-api-doc/docs/source/getting-started.rst

 -----------------

 On every command send on :ref:`API commands characteristic <api_commands_characteristic>` you will get response.
-You can also receive data from lock asynchronuosly via :ref:`Notifications characteristic <notifications_characteristic>`.
+You can also receive data from lock asynchronously via :ref:`Notifications characteristic <notifications_characteristic>`.

 .. note::

-    Please ommit upper half byte of message header as it is reserved on :ref:`API commands characteristic <api_commands_characteristic>` and :ref:`Notifications characteristic <notifications_characteristic>`.
+    Please omit upper half byte of message header as it is reserved on :ref:`API commands characteristic <api_commands_characteristic>` and :ref:`Notifications characteristic <notifications_characteristic>`.

     .. code::